AlexanderP05/kickstarter-analysis/Written_Report_Template.md

 - What can you conclude about the Outcomes based on Goals?

+  It is immediately eident that 0 plays were canceled.
+But it is also clear that the lower the goal of the campaign the more likely it was to be a 'Successful' campaign.

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?